holadepo/docs/astro/data-plane-activation.md

 When you meet with one of our engineers to activate your data plane, **expect it to take about an hour**.
 By the end of the session, you should have your **first pipeline deployed in your own Astro environment**!

 ### What to Bring and Know

 Your data plane will be deployed into a clean, dedicated AWS account or GCP project.
 With our fully managed service, we’ll take complete responsibility for the operations of this account, as described in our [Shared Responsibility Model](shared-responsibility-model.md).

 This model allows us to get you started quickly, providing cloud-grade reliability and seamless connection to all of your data services.
 If you decide not to proceed with Astro, this account can be deleted in its entirety.

 By default, the Astronomer account has no access to your data services.
 We’ll guide you through how to make these connections securely, whether peering VPCs or making direct connections.

+If you want to test an existing Airflow project on Astro, ensure that the project has been upgraded to Airflow 2.

 ### Pre-Flight Checklist